Restorative Dental Care

 Dental Bridges

 One of the worst side effects of missing teeth is an increased risk of gum disease, which can be minimized with a dental bridge, a device used to replace missing teeth.
 The bridge attaches artificial teeth to natural teeth adjacent to the gap resulting from the missing tooth.
-Dental bridges can be made using porcelain, gold, or a combination of these materials.
+We can make dental bridges using porcelain, gold, or a combination of these materials.

 A fixed bridge involves the placement of crowns on the abutment teeth, or by bonding the artificial teeth directly to the abutment teeth.
 Fitting a dental bridge usually takes two appointments to complete.
 Dr. Nelson will first prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
-A bridge must be constructed precisely to guarantee correct bite and to match the opposing tooth, so impressions of the teeth are taken and sent to a lab.
+We take impressions of the teeth and send them to a lab to construct the bridge precisely, ensuring it matches the opposing tooth and guarantees a correct bite.
 Between appointments, a temporary bridge will be provided to protect the teeth.

 Crowns, which are cemented onto the natural teeth, provide support for the bridge.
-Fixed bridges are cemented to the natural teeth next to the space left by the missing tooth.
+We cement fixed bridges to the natural teeth next to the space left by the missing tooth.
 A pontic (false tooth) replaces the lost tooth.

 A strict regimen of brushing and flossing will keep the bridge and surrounding teeth clean.
 Good dental care of these teeth is critically important, as the bridge relies on the neighboring teeth for support.